intellygentle/MintNftOnEclipse/README.md

 ## This is a three-steps task, try to sit tight

 # STEP1- Install Solana CLI
-## use codespace as your code environment
+## use codespace or gitpod or vscode as your code environment
 https://github.com/codespaces

 ![Screenshot_20240823-210201_Chrome](https://github.com/user-attachments/assets/d9accee2-f5e2-4a7e-8850-eb29c03a2180)